 4. Keep your medication close by

-If you are someone that suffers from a respiratory or heart condition, make sure to keep your medication on hand in case you need it.
+If you are someone that suffers from a respiratory or heart condition you need to make sure to keep your medication on hand in case you need it.

 5. Keep an eye on weather alerts

-Whether you check out your local Air Quality Report (see above) listen to the local radio station, or check updates on the internet or Facebook – make sure you are up to date with the latest news.
+Whether you check out your local Air Quality Report, listen to the local radio station, or check updates on the internet and social media.
+You need to make sure you are up to date with the latest news.

 6. Consider using a mask